aamotz001/Stock-analysis/README.md

 Further, we provide two versions of the VBA macros, one which simply gets the job done, and another which has been optimized for speed.
 This way, if Steve needs to apply the method we've provided him to extremely large sets of data in the future, he has a means of reducing the time it takes to run the analysis.

->*As a note to the grader, the original "yearAnalysis" subroutine (including a formatting section) is included as module 5 in the .xlsm file, and the refactored code is saved in module 6.*
+>*As a note to the grader, the original "yearAnalysis" subroutine (including a formatting section) is included as module 5 in the VBA_Challenge.xlsm file, and the refactored code is saved in module 6.*

 ### Background Information